3 Days in Stockholm: The Ultimate Stockholm Itinerary

 Arriving via Train or Bus

-If you’re taking a long-haul bus or train to central Stockholm (maybe after spending 2 days in Oslo?), then youโll arrive at T-Centralen (the metro station) or Cityterminalen (the bus station).
+If you’re taking a long-haul bus or train to central Stockholm (maybe after spending 2 days in Oslo or 3 days in Bergen?), then youโll arrive at T-Centralen (the metro station) or Cityterminalen (the bus station).
 Theyโre located right next to each other, in the heart of Norrmalm.

 Wondering what to pack for 3 days in Stockholm?
 Here are some tips to get you started…